-A caveat: if you’re regularly exhausted after your workouts, it could be a sign that you’re pushing yourself too hard and need to tone it down a little.
-(1)
+But there's a caveat.
+If you’re always exhausted after your workouts, it might be a sign you’re pushing yourself too hard.
+You may need to tone it down a little.

-Most people report feeling more awake and full of energy after working out — not less.
-Try scaling back the duration or intensity of your routine and see if you feel more energized afterwards.
+Most people feel more awake and full of energy after working out.
+Try scaling back the duration or intensity of your routine.
+Then see if you feel more energized afterward.

-If sleep doesn’t come easily to you, it’s a good idea to avoid working out too late in the day or napping for too long, or too late (experts recommend no more than 20-30 minutes, no later than the early afternoon).
+If sleep doesn’t come easy, avoid working out too late in the day.
+Or napping for too long, or too late.
+Experts recommend no more than 20 to 30 minutes.
+And no later than the early afternoon.

-Napping or working out too close to bedtime is a surefire way to disrupt your sleep — and it may be wise for you to skip the nap entirely.
+Napping or working out too close to bedtime is a surefire way to disrupt your sleep.
+It's better to skip the nap.

-Napping after you work out likely won’t do you any harm — there’s no strong evidence one way or the other.
+A nap after a workout likely won’t do you any harm.
+(There’s no strong evidence one way or the other.)

-If you feel too tired to do anything else after your workout (whether it’s running a 5k or chasing your children around the house), taking a nap can help you boost your energy levels and mood so you can get the most out of the rest of your day.
+If you feel too tired to do anything else after your workout, take a nap.
+Whether it’s running a 5k or chasing your kids around the house.
+A nap can help you boost your energy levels and mood so you can get the most out of the rest of your day.

-But if you aren’t tired, don’t feel obligated to nap — so far, no research says it’s positively better or worse for you to do so.
+But if you aren’t tired, don’t feel obligated to nap.
+So far, no research says it’s better or worse for you to do so.

 Now we want to hear from you: are you a post-workout napper?
 Why or why not?